reactive-firewall/multicast/docs/USAGE.md

 ### Custom handlers

 > [!TIP]
-> The API for custom handlers currently requires implementing a sub-class
+> The API for custom handlers currently requires implementing a subclass
 > `multicast.hear.HearUDPHandler` and handling the listener's `multicast.hear.McastServer` server
 > directly with something like this:
 >